 Happy Ongpauco-Tiu came from a family of restaurateurs.
-Her parents started notable concept restaurants like Barrio Fiesta, Bakahan at Manukan and Isdaan.
-Now the person behind her own company, the Happy Concept Group houses brands such as Pamana, Tsokolateria and World Topps.
+Her parents started notable concept restaurants like Barrio Fiesta, Bakahan at Manukan, and Isdaan.
+Now the person behind her own company, the Happy Concept Group houses brands such as Pamana, Tsokolateria, and World Topps.

-As Ongpauco-Tiu strives to keep her businesses afloat amid the crisis, she decided to innovate her private dining concept instead of letting her line of businesses cease operations.
+As Ongpauco-Tiu strives to keep her businesses afloat amid the COVID-19, she decided to innovate her private dining concept instead of running the risk of her businesses ceasing operations in this crisis.
+How?
+Through contactless catering.

 Out of my 14 branches, I have five operating plus my catering business is also open.
 Yes, slowly I can see that people are having the confidence to go out again and have small events among family and friends.

 At the onset of the pandemic, it’s the catering industry that was most affected.
 With restaurants, we have takeout and deliveries to bank on but with catering, all events completely stopped.
-So, I thought if we can deliver for the restaurant, why not deliver a whole do-it-yourself private dining experience—complete with setup, food and tutorial video to teach our clients how to prepare the whole thing.
+So, I thought if we can deliver for the restaurant, why not deliver a whole do-it-yourself private dining experience—complete with setup, food, and tutorial video to teach our clients how to prepare the whole thing.
 We are currently applying this across all brands.

 Through the tutorial video, they are able to replicate our styling and arrange their buffet and tablescapes accordingly.
 As for food, we deliver all of it in chafing dishes and what they simply have to do is put it on the table.
+The challenges that come along with it is how the clients handle our things and accessories.
+Of course, because [we’re not handling it since] they are all dropped off, the rate of breakage is higher.

 Do you see your business continuing this initiative moving forward?